 problems including medication errors, poor self-management and limited access to care.
 This places a significant burden on the health system.

-To develop, implement and evaluate the impact of a CHN delivered model of care supporting transition of care from hospital to community for patients who are aged or have chronic conditions on patient health and health service outcomes (including readmission).
+To develop, implement and evaluate the impact of a CHN delivered model of care supporting transition of care from hospital to community for patients who are aged or have chronic condition.

 The project will be undertaken in three stages.